 Recap provided by 93.7 The Fan:

-You can listen to Ben’s show here.
+You can read more & listen to his full show here.

 And last night….

 Ben poses with Charlie Batch, host of the Best of the Batch Foundation’s 12th annual “In the Pocket” event.

 You may be asking, “Has Charlie changed his look?”.

 Only for the event!
 The theme of ‘Throwin it Back to the 90s,’ featured Charlie as The Fresh Prince.
 He was joined by both current and former Steelers players who took on fans in an array of games, all for a great cause!